smitmartijn/networkinsight-cookbook/manuscript/ch-6-architecture.md

 {caption: "Clustering Architecture"}
 ![](images/ch-6/cluster-architecture.png)

-Creating a cluster is pretty straight forward; first, you deploy the first Platform (which will be referred to as Platform1), set up its networking, license and then go to the **Infrastructure & Support -> Overview and Updates** page in order to create a cluster.
+Creating a cluster is pretty straight forward; first, you deploy the first Platform (which will be referred to as Platform1), configure it as you would normally, and then head over to the  **Infrastructure & Support -> Overview and Updates** page in order to create a cluster.

 {caption: "Creating a new Platform Cluster"}
 ![](images/ch-6/create-cluster.png)

+The details you'll be providing in the form above, have to be Platform appliances that have been deployed, but **not** configured yet.
+They should be waiting to be activated, and you should see the web interface asking for a license.
+When submitting the form, Platform1 will go out to the unconfigured Platforms and take control of them.
+This process will join the unconfigured Platform nodes to the cluster that Platform1 will control.

+TODO: Finish after getting the cluster setup

 {id: ch-availability-note}
 ### Availability Note